jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

     }
 ```

-For each of the `.text`, `.rodata`, `.data`, and `.bss` sections, `user_vm_segment` is called with the start of the segment range, the end of the segment range, the prot flags, the software flags, the memory map pointer, and a flag to determine whether the memory for the segment should be copied into a newly allocated page.
+For each of the `.text`, `.rodata`, `.data`, and `.bss` sections, `user_vm_segment` is called with the start of the segment range, the end of the segment range, the protection flags, the software flags, the memory map pointer, and a flag to determine whether the memory for the segment should be copied into a newly allocated page.
 The `user_vm_segment` function:

 ```C